manuhuth/PCR-Parameter-Variance-Analysis/README.md

 > Consul, P. C., & Jain, G. C. (1973).
 A generalization of the Poisson distribution.
 Technometrics, 15(4), 791-799.
 [Link](https://www.tandfonline.com/doi/abs/10.1080/00401706.1973.10489112)

 > Davis-Kean, P. E. (2005).
 The influence of parent education and family income on child achievement: the indirect role of parental expectations and the home environment.
 Journal of family psychology, 19(2), 294.
-[Link]()
+[Link](https://psycnet.apa.org/buy/2005-06518-016)

+> Fan, X., Seshadri, A., & Taber, C. (2015).
+Estimation of a life-cycle model with human capital, labor supply and retirement.
+Australia.
+University of New South Wales.
+[Link](https://www.ssc.wisc.edu/~aseshadr/WorkingPapers/FST.pdf)

 > Friedman, J., Hastie, T., & Tibshirani, R. (2001).
 The elements of statistical learning (Vol. 1, No. 10).
 New York: Springer series in statistics.
 [Link](https://psycnet.apa.org/buy/2005-06518-016)